-The Fannie Mae HomeReady Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
-HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or relative, to qualify for the mortgage.
-Plus the program applies more flexible borrower qualification guidelines, does not charge an upfront mortgage insurance fee and the monthly mortgage insurance you do pay is cancellable after you have sufficient equity in your home (approximately 20%).
-So the HomeReady Program offers multiple benefits for borrowers.
+The HomeReady Mortgage Program is attractive because it enables you to buy a home with a down payment of only 3% and no personal financial contribution.
+HomeReady also allows applicants to use non-traditional income sources, including income from boarders and non-occupant co-borrowers such as a parent or other relative, to qualify for the mortgage.
+These unique program features make home ownership more attainable for more people.

 In addition to contacting lenders in the table above, you can use the FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
-For example, you can search lenders in your state that offer the HomeReady Mortgage Program as well as other low down payment programs.
+For example, you can search for top-rated lenders in your state that offer the HomeReady Mortgage Program as well as other low down payment programs.
 Using the our Lender Directory is free and requires no personal information.

 Compare over 20 conventional and government-backed no or low down payment mortgage programs to understand key program benefits, eligibility guidelines and qualification requirements.